Creating Buyer Personas From Your Target Audience

 Conversion Tracking Check

-Here’s a quick list of the move valuable conversion metrics we see:
+Here’s a quick list of the move valuable conversion metrics we see:- Sales Transactions

 Without proper conversion tracking, you will not be able to accurately identify areas of opportunity for growth (e.g. which keywords, ads, campaigns and ad groups are the most effective at driving traffic to your phone and website).